 The expression on Christ’s face is difficult to interpret.
 Around him the apostles are reacting to the pronouncement that “one of you will betray me”, showing shock, anger, disbelief, pointing and speaking while Christ appears calm and isolated in the center.
 This ambiguity at this crucial moment has confused art historians for centuries.

 Why is it so difficult to see The Last Supper?

 The experimental technique of painting wasn’t the only problem to threaten Leonardo’s work.
-When Napoleon’s troops occupied Italy, they used the refractory for their horses.
-Then in August 1943, the Allies bombed Milan, leaving the refractory without a roof and the painting exposed to the elements.
+When Napoleon’s troops occupied Italy, they used the refectory for their horses.
+Then, in August 1943, the Allies bombed Milan, leaving the refectory without a roof, exposing the painting to the elements.
 The painting was in a very sorry state when serious restoration began in 1978.
 Two years later, the painting and the monastery became a UNESCO World Heritage Site.

 Today the painting is so fragile that only 25 people are allowed to enter the room every 15 minutes.
 This ensures that the temperature and humidity inside the room remain stable and slows further damage to the painting, but also makes the tickets extremely hard to get hold of!

 How do we know what the original looked like?

 Luckily for the restorers, several contemporary copies of the painting exist.
 The one used during the last restoration is a full-scale copy on canvas by Da Vinci’s pupil Giampietrino, at The Royal Academy of Arts in London.
 If you happen to be in London, don’t forget to see this wonderful copy and appreciate the details of the painting which are now hard to see on the original.

 How can I see Da Vinci’s Last Supper?

 No trip to Milan is complete without seeing The Last Supper, standing in front of Da Vinci’s great work and imagining the maestro up a ladder, painting in a monastery more than 500 years ago.
 But getting tickets isn’t easy.